RaVeR76/My-Vinyl-Answer/README.md

 The selected vinyl_id wasn't linking to my delete route app.

 * **Fix**
-I tried a few things but in the end I moved the modal to it's own page & created an app.route to it when the delete button is pressed and I pass through the vinyl details using vinyl_id.
+I tried a few things but in the end I moved the modal to it's own page and created a route to it when the delete button is pressed and I pass through the vinyl details using vinyl_id.
 This is so I can display any vinyl details I want plus pass the vinyl_id into the delete vinyl function.
-When the delete button in t he modal is pressed the vinyl gets deleted.
+When the delete button in the modal is pressed the vinyl gets deleted.

 * **Verdict**
 I think this works really well now and by passing in the user also I could confirm with them on a personal level if they really wanted to delete that specific vinyl.